Let me tell you a tale of two births

 The First Birth

 My first child was born in Florida.
 At the time, I was under 26 and therefore still under my parent’s healthcare place.
 They had what was considered to be very good insurance.
 Their insurance covered my pregnancy and childbirth, and part of my baby’s care.
-The rest was covered by Medicare (as I was ineligible for insurance through my work and we were low-income enough to qualify for it).
+The rest was covered by Medicaid (as I was ineligible for insurance through my work and we were low-income enough to qualify for it).

 This was a few years ago and I was not the personal finance fiend that I am today so I don’t have exact numbers for what we actually paid for the birth.
 For the purpose of this post, I will use approximate numbers instead.